nicm42/100-days-of-code-v2/log4.md

 **Day 57: 19th September 2021**
 Fought with the Slick carousel in Drupal.
 After trying lots of things I discovered all the errors in the console.
 For some reason it couldn't find the CSS and complained about Blazy.
 I changed the theme back to Bartik and now it's complaining that it doesn't like the CSS and complained about Blazy even more.
 So that's sort of progress...
+Later: I had a bit of time so I looked into the carousel some more.
+I found that the error message in Bartik was because it couldn't find the CSS.
+I found something that told me I'd put it in the wrong place - I put it in the right place and magically, it worked!
+It's still complaining about Blazy, even though I don't think I'm using it, so I'll need to look into that.
+It also looks terrible, which I need to use a combination of options and CSS to fix.